KelvinHere/Yoga_Milestone_4/testing.md

     - Basket Page - Validated
     - Checkout Success Page - Validated
     - Checkout Page - Validated
-        - 1 Error: "Empty H1", ignored as it is waiting for content from JavaScript
+        - 1 Warning: "Empty H1", ignored as it is waiting for content from JavaScript

 ### **CSS Validation**